Writing

 The Coral Farm – A New Work in Progress

 ‘THE CORAL IS dying,’ said Daniel to a small and disinterested family of floppy-hatted, baked-skinned tourists.
 The matriarch wore a translucent beach robe that shimmied around her wide hips.
 She took snaps of a coral tank on her iPhone then looked away, instantly gratified.
-The air-conditioner laboured in the background and the water in the steel tanks of coral glimmered beneath strip lights.
+The chill thrust of the air conditioning raised hairs on bare limbs, and the water glimmered in steel tanks under fluorescent lamps.
+Outside the windows of the coral lab the afternoon intensified its vibrant, stifling grasp on the beach: it had the day by the scruff of the neck and was steadily asphyxiating it.

-‘Coral is incredibly important to the diversity of the planet.
+‘Coral is unbelievably important to the diversity of the planet.
 It acts as a habitat for one third of the world’s biological diversity.
-I was blown away when I found that out,’ confided Daniel with enthusiasm.
+I was blown away when I learned that,’ confided Daniel with enthusiasm.

 The family didn’t look blown away.
 They looked tight jawed and sceptical and shuffled their feet with the onset of impatience.